ebsaral/ebsaral/GiftsOfNature.md

-## Some of Nature’s Gifts that I earned
+## Some of Nature’s Gifts that I've earned

 ### Healthy Mind and Body
 A priceless balance, beyond money, rooted in ancient wisdom.